INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Handling student checks ^TOP

-The International GTU office will only accept one check from each chapter (totaling all initiation dues for that semester).
+The GTU office will accept only one check from each chapter (totaling all initiation dues for that semester).
 This means that payment from individual students will need to be aggregated.
 At some universities, students can write a check to a department or university and the department or university then sends a single check from the chapter.
-If that is not possible, or desirable, we highly recommend that you set up a GTU checking account to handle student checks with yourself and one other faculty member authorized to sign checks.
-When students write a check to the chapter, as opposed to a professor, it makes it clear that the money is going to the chapter and not into the professor's pocket!
+If that is not possible, or desirable, we highly recommend that you set up a GTU checking account to handle student checks and cash payments with yourself and one other faculty member authorized to sign checks.
+In some cases, even that is not possible, so some Chapter Sponsors have deposited the membership fees into their personal checking account and then sent a single check to the GTU Office.
+If you choose this method, we recommend that you keep good records of all transactions.

 Charging Local Dues ^TOP

 The GTU lifetime dues are $40, but many chapters charge an additional fee for Local Dues.
-Many charge $5.
-It may not sound like much but, over time, the extra fee per initiate will accumulate in your GTU account allowing you to use the money for refreshments at your initiation ceremonies, speaker honoraria, whatever.
-In deciding whether to charge local dues, your chapter should consider whether doing so will discourage new members from joining.
+Many chapters charge $5 per new member.
+It may not sound like much but, over time, the extra fee per initiate will accumulate in your GTU account allowing you to use the money for expenses such as refreshments at your initiation ceremonies or speaker honoraria.
+In deciding whether to charge local dues, your chapter should consider whether doing so will discourage new members from joining and whether your department or university has the means to provide support for GTU events.

 Timing of the Initiation Ceremony ^TOP

-It is strongly recommended that you send your initiation report and receive your certificates prior to holding your induction ceremony so that you can present the certificates at the ceremony.
-Your students are not official members of GTU until their initiate report and payment have been processed by the International Office.
+It is strongly recommended that you send your initiate report and receive your certificates prior to holding your induction ceremony so that you can present the certificates at the ceremony.
 This requires advanced planning to make sure that you schedule your induction ceremony at least five weeks after the date you mail your initiate report and payment.
 Even if certificates will not arrive in time for your induction ceremony, you should send in your initiate report as soon as possible.

-If despite this recommendation you hold an induction ceremony before sending the initiate report, you absolutely MUST send in your initiate report and payment immediately.
+If, despite this recommendation, you hold an induction ceremony before sending the initiate report, you absolutely MUST send in your initiate report and payment immediately.
 Any delay could result in students being declared ineligible for GTU scholarships or benefits they apply for.
-In the past, a few faculty sponsors have held an induction ceremony and have failed to send an initiate report and payment altogether, resulting in students learning months or years later that they were never officially inducted into GTU.
+In the past, a few faculty sponsors have held an induction ceremony and have inappropriately failed to send an initiate report and payment altogether, resulting in students learning months or years later that they never officially became members of GTU.

 The Value of Multiple Initiations ^TOP